freedomcondor/mns2.0/README.md

 ## Data

-`scripts/logReader.lua` is used to read logs, but it needs lua to read you file system, which needs: `luarocks install luafilesystem`
+`scripts/logReader.lua` is used to read logs, but it needs lua to read you file system, which needs: `luarocks install luafilesystem` -- Warn: this is not needed anymore in the new version